MakeSchool-Tutorials/Git-to-Know-Branching/P01-Merging/content.md

 ```
 >

-# Step 4: Add, Commit, and Push to GitHub
+# Step 4 - Push to GitHub

 > [action]
 > Add or stage your changes, commit them, and push them to GitHub.